aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/_index.md

 ---
-title: "Conversion API"
+title: Conversion API - Convert files with Cloud SDKs and REST API
+linktitle: Conversion API
 type: docs
-aliases: /conversion-api/
+aliases:
+  - /html-conversion-asynchronously/
+  - /html-conversion-asynchronously/html-conversion-params/
+  - /conversion/
-keywords: format conversion, convert html, convert epub, convert mhtml, REST API, conversion SDK, convert html to pdf, convert html to xps, convert html to doc, convert html to jpeg, convert html to png, convert html to tiff, Python, PHP, Perl, Android, Swift, C#, Java, Node.js
+keywords: conversion api, converter api, convert files, convert html, convert epub, convert mhtml, REST API, SDK, Python, PHP, Perl, Android, Swift, C#, Java, Node.js
-description: In this documentation chapter, you find out in detail how to convert an HTML file to the most popular formats calling directly the REST API by HTTP requests or using a set of SDKs.
-SDKs are wrappers upon REST API to help developers speed up their development.
-SDKs are available in PHP, Perl, Android, Swift, C#, Java and more.
+description: Convert HTML, MHTML, EPUB, MD and SVG formats with our file conversion API.
+Call REST API directly by HTTP requests or using a set of SDKs.
 weight: 30
+url: /conversion-api/
+lastmod: 2022-11-08
 ---

 ## **Summary**

-Aspose.HTML Cloud v4.0 provides the simplest API to convert an {{%HTML%}} page to one of the fixed-layout document formats including  {{%PDF%}}, {{%XPS%}} and {{%DOC%}}, {{%DOCX%}}; to raster image formats including {{%JPEG%}}, {{%PNG%}}, {{%TIFF%}},  {{%BMP%}}, and  {{%GIF%}};  to {{%MD%}} and {{%MHTML%}} formats.
+Aspose.HTML Cloud v4.0 provides the simplest API to convert {{%HTML%}} files to one of the fixed-layout document formats including  {{%PDF%}}, {{%XPS%}} and {{%DOC%}}, {{%DOCX%}}; to raster image formats including {{%JPEG%}}, {{%PNG%}}, {{%TIFF%}},  {{%BMP%}}, and  {{%GIF%}};  to {{%MD%}} and {{%MHTML%}} formats.
 You can convert the HTML document to any supported formats either from the storage by its name or from the web by its URL.

+In this documentation chapter, also you find out in detail how to convert EPUB, XHTML, MHTML, MD and SVG files to the most popular formats by calling directly the REST API by HTTP requests or using a set of SDKs.
+Convert HTML, XHTML, MHTML, EPUB, MD and SVG formats with our powerful file conversion API!

+ - [HTML Converter](/html/conversion-api/html-converter/) - the article provides information about various scenarios for converting HTML files to other popular formats, including PDF, XPS, DOCX, JPEG, PNG, TIFF, BMP, GIF, Markdown, and MHTML.
+ - [EPUB Converter](/html/conversion-api/epub-converter/) you find out how to convert EPUB files to different formats including PDF, XPS, DOCX, JPEG, PNG, TIFF, BMP, and GIF.
+ - [SDK Conversion Options](/html/sdk-conversion-options/) - you will learn how to apply conversion options to convert HTML to PDF, XPS, and Images with a set of SDK examples.

+{{% alert color="primary" %}}
-The main differences from API v3.0 are:
+The main differences from conversion API v3.0 are:

 - conversion is considered as potentially long time operation, so new API provides an asynchronous mode of conversion;
-- many conversion options that were available in API v3.0 have been reduced to only three possible REST API calls; this makes development more straightforward.
+- many options that were available in conversion API v3.0 have been reduced to only three possible REST API calls; this makes development more straightforward.

-A family of SDKs is available to help developers speed up their development, including C#, Java, C++, Python, PHP, Ruby, Swift, Java/Android, etc.

-{{% alert color="primary" %}}
-You can download Aspose.HTML Cloud SDKs of your required platform from [GitHub](https://github.com/aspose-html-cloud/).

-Aspose.HTML Cloud API you can call directly from your browser by accessing the [API Reference](https://apireference.aspose.cloud/html/).

 {{% /alert %}}

 ## **SDK vs REST API**

 The application developer can use Aspose.HTML Cloud v4.0 conversion functionality calling directly the REST API by HTTP requests or using a set of SDKs.

 1. SDK is a preferable choice for faster development; the SDKs provide a convenient set of methods for the most typical cases and hide many routine operations from a developer.
+SDKs are available in Java, Python, PHP, Perl, Android, Swift, Node.js, C#, and more.
 2. REST API is a low-level interface to work directly with the Aspose.HTML Cloud product service by HTTP requests.
 It provides full control over the HTTP operation results, but it requires more routine work to prepare HTTP requests and handle responses.

+{{% alert color="primary" %}}
+You can download Aspose.HTML Cloud SDKs of your required platform from [GitHub](https://github.com/aspose-html-cloud/).
+Aspose.HTML Cloud API you can call directly from your browser by accessing the [API Reference](https://apireference.aspose.cloud/html/).
+{{% /alert %}}